Gulf Country

-The Gulf Country is the region of woodland and savanna grassland surrounding the Gulf of Carpentaria in north western Queensland and eastern Northern Territory on the north coast of Australia.
+The Gulf Country or North West Queensland is the region of woodland and savanna grassland surrounding the Gulf of Carpentaria in north western Queensland and eastern Northern Territory on the north coast of Australia.
 The region is also called the Gulf Savannah.
+The Gulf Country is crossed by the Savannah Way highway.

+The flat, savannah land has a dry season and a monsoon, containing the largest areas of native grassland in Australia.
+It is used for raising cattle and mining.
 It contains large reserves of zinc, lead and silver.
-The Gulf Country is crossed by the Savannah Way highway.
+The area is home to a number of endangered species and is crossed by a number of major rivers.
+The first known European explorer of the region was Willem Janszoon.

 Location and description

 The Gulf Country is a block of dry savanna between the wetter areas of Arnhem Land and the Top End of the Northern territory to the west and the Cape York Peninsula of Far North Queensland to the east, while to the south and east lie upland plains of Mitchell grasses and the Einasleigh Uplands.
 The Northern Territory side of the area is the Gulf Fall area of sandstone slopes and gorges draining the interior uplands into the gulf.
 The main land uses in the Gulf Country are beef cattle and mining.

 The region covers an area of 186000 km2.
 The landscape is generally flat and low-lying tropical savannah cut through with rivers that carry the monsoon rains to the gulf and feed coastal mudflats and patches of rainforest.
 The Sir Edward Pellew Group of Islands and the Wellesley Islands lie off the gulf coast.

 The main settlements in the region include the city of Mount Isa and the towns of Doomadgee, Cloncurry, Camooweal, Kowanyama, Karumba, Normanton and Burketown.
 The port at Karumba is one of Australia's main live cattle exporting ports.
 The oldest building in the region is the Burketown Hotel.